HDCong/MyDailyLeetCode/README.md

 Storage each word in a hashtable with key is word, value is it's frequent.
 Create new string list to storage key set of above hashtable.
 Sort this list by the value get from the hashtable.
-Get the first kth element of sorted list. g
+Get the first kth element of sorted list.

+# My Daily part 2
+# Two Pointer

+## Day 1
+### Oct 12th, 2020
+### Problem 59: Partition List
+Traversal list, check if the value is smaller than x, change reference of this node to list 1.
+Else change reference of this node to list 2.
+After traversal.
+Change the next node of temp node in list2 to null to avoid cycle linked list.
+Concatenate two list.